 The Board has also adopted a whistleblower policy to provide employees, officers, directors, clients and contractors with the ability to report, on a confidential and anonymous basis, any violation within the Company including (but not limited to), criminal conduct, falsification of financial records or unethical conduct.
-The Board believes that providing a forum for employees, clients, contractors, officers and Directors to raise concerns about ethical conduct and treating all complaints with the appropriate level of seriousness fosters a culture of ethical conduct.
+The Board believes that providing a forum for employees, clients, contractors, officers and Directors to raise concerns about ethical conduct.
 A copy of the Whistleblower Policy is available on Company's website.